Chingu-cohorts/pmrok-chgmgt/Section-02-Voyage-Workflow-&-Project-Roadmap.md

 ## #5 — Set up

+*Goal*: Set up and explore your team's workflow tools.

+*Tips*:

+> Check to see if your pre-made Voyage team repo is functional and the proper permissions and settings are configured.

+> Ask for help from the community with setting up tools if you get stuck.

+> Don't get turned off because the setup seems daunting.
+It's a one time process - take the time to do it right!

+*Required*:

+> Make sure everyone uses the tools.

+> Walk through an example usage of each tool and how they all come together.

+> Work out any kinks in people's microphones, internet connections, permissions etc.

+*The first sprint IS NOT the time to learn how to use the tools at hand.*

+*Get comfortable early so you can focus on building not technical difficulties!*

 ## #6— Define the MVP

 *Goal*: Hold a meeting to decide on the minimum viable product (MVP).